Buying Property Abroad: The Pros and Cons for FIRE Seekers

 A couple focused on "Barista FIRE" invested in a dual-unit property in Sosúa, Dominican Republic.
 They lived in one unit and operated the other as a short-term rental via Airbnb.
 The property cost $220,000.
 After expenses and management fees, the rental unit generated $1,800 monthly.
 Result: This income covered 80% of their local living expenses, allowing their main brokerage account to grow untouched.

-Investment Comparison Matrix
+Investment Matrix

 Factor Domestic (HCOL) International (LCOL) Impact on FIRE